 - Give it a good whisk for about a minute and leave to rest.
 Longer you leave it the better the batter.
 I like to make mine in the morning and put in the fridge, I remove from the fridge to come to room temperature before baking.

 - In an oven proof dish place your sausages and cook for roughly 15 minutes so they start to brown.

-- Take the dish out the oven, turn your sausages and spray liberally with frylight or alternatively syn a little oil if you prefer, put back in the oven for a few minutes to heat up.
+- Take the dish out the oven, turn your sausages and spray liberally with cooking spray or oil (I prefer using oil as it heats up better), put back in the oven for a few minutes to heat up.

-- Cook in the oven for 25-35 mins until risen and golden.
+- Place back in the oven for 25-35 mins until risen and golden.